fieryknight2/minesweeper/README.md

 I created this program to stretch my understanding of Python and to actually finish a project I have created.
-I started this project in 2023 for fun, and I have recently started working on it again with the help of AI to increase my knowledge of Python and practical coding.
+I started this project in 2023 for fun, and I started working on it again in 2024 with the help of AI to increase my knowledge of Python and practical coding.
+As of 2025, I returned to this project to update it once again.
-This game was originally designed to be a simple console based, minesweeper implementation, but I decided to add a GUI and unicode support for fun.
+This game was originally designed to be a simple console-based, minesweeper implementation, but I decided to add a GUI and Unicode support for fun.

 ## Installation

-Clone the repository, the only dependency is Python 3
+Clone the repository.
+You will need Python 3 to run the console game.
+If you wish to run the GUI game, you will need to install PyQt, you can do this by running `python -m pip install pyqt6 pyqt6-sip`

 ## Usage and Controls